dwellir-public/dwellir-harvester/README.md

 ### Adding a New Collector

 1. Create a new Python file in `src/dwellir_harvester/collectors/`
-2. Implement a class that inherits from `BaseCollector`
+2. Implement a class using the Dummycollector `BlockchainCollector` or Nullcollector `GenericCollector`
 3. Add it to `__all__` in `collectors/__init__.py`

 ## License